vdclab/vdclab-wiki/GGDC.md

 - Enter genebank accession number of your genomes of interest in list, one per line.
 - Enter your e-mail to get the result.
 Results sent in PDF.
 #### Single gene tree tool
+- Every step has a question mark o help you go through it.
+- Add the accession numbers of each of your genomes.
+- Add our e-mail to be noified of the result.

 ## Help
 - [General Help *FAQ Page*](https://ggdc.dsmz.de/faq.php#tabPhylogenyService)